Non-reciprocal Light-harvesting Nanoantennae Made by Nature: Non-reciprocal Antennae

-The effect is, however, typically small and decreases proportionally to $\lambda^{-2}$ in an organic material, although there are isolated reports of large Faraday rotation\citep{Vandendriessche2012,Vandendriessche2013}.
-In contrast, a nano-scale (quantum) optical isolator (circulator) that requires neither great intensity of light nor a strong magnetic field but relies upon polarization has been built \citep{Sayrin2015,Scheucher2016}.

-Furthermore, although the main concern of the present paper is a bacterial light harvestor, molecular data show that photosystems of algae and plants likely evolved from the photosystems of green-sulfur bacteria; there are hence many analogous functions and similar structures.
-The photosystems (I and II) of algae and plants are not only typically equipped with non-heme iron but even manganese ($Mn$)\citep{Mueh2013,Semenov2011}.

-\item The geometry of the second mechanism, a circulator, resembles our LH well.
-The FMO complex is a 3-port circulator; Rhodopseudomonas acidophila LH2 (PDB ID 1NKZ and 1KZU) is a 9-port circulator, whereas LH1 for Rhodospirillum rubrum is a 16-port circulator.
-Such optical circulators are commonly used in fibre-optic transmission to direct the optical signal from one port to another port and in only one direction.
-Furthermore, the special pair resembles two optical fibres of a lately realized nano-circulator\citep{Scheucher2016}.

-\item Duplexer (or multiplexer) is the term used in communication engineering, whereas physicists use the descriptor time-dependent material, which might function together with the circulator.
-Biochemists know that, when a chlorophyll pigment absorbs light, it loses an electron to the RC, which means duplexing \citep{Berg2015}.
-Interpreted in terms of mechanics, the photon received might cause the $\alpha$-helical polypeptides/ carotenoid/ bacteriochlorophyll complex to alter its shape or orientation, hence rendering impracticable the flow of the electromagnetic wave in the other direction.
-Theorists have previously remarked that the FMO complex might work as a rectifier for unidirectional energy flow without specifying how that action proceeds\citep{Ishizaki2009}.
-With this mechanism the near-unity quantum efficiency of conversion is not peculiar because the electron has been locked in\citep{Romero2014}.
+\item Duplexer (or multiplexer) is the term used in communication engineering, whereas physicists use the descriptor time-dependent material and its common name is switch, which might function together with other mechanisms, in particular the aforementioned Faraday effect.
+Biochemists know that, when a (bacterio)chlorophyll pigment absorbs light, it loses an electron to the RC, which already signifies duplexing ~\citep{Berg2015}; when the RC received an electron its $Fe^{3+}$ becomes $Fe^{2+}$ with the magnetism changed.
+Although the magnetic field generated by $Fe^{3+}$ is tiny, the subtlety of a switch is that a small change can control an entire device; in photosynthesis it can lock the incoming electron.
+The internal states of the non-heme iron at the RC can serve to control the direction of the light propagation~\citep{Scheucher2016}.

+In terms of mechanics, the photon received might cause the $\alpha$-helical polypeptides/ carotenoid/ bacteriochlorophyll complex to alter its shape or orientation, hence rendering impracticable the flow of the electromagnetic wave in the other direction.
+Theorists have previously remarked that the FMO complex might work as a rectifier for unidirectional energy flow without specifying how that action proceeds~\citep{Ishizaki2009}.
+Such conformation change is also observed in retinal molecules~\citep{Hayashi2003a}.
+With this mechanism the near unity quantum efficiency of conversion is not peculiar because the electron has been locked in~\citep{Romero2014}.